 See our tutorial on how to reset Windows 10 to refresh your PC.

-Method 5: Reinstall Windows 10 from Scratch
+Method 5: Reinstall Windows 10 from scratch

-If all else fails and you can't even reset your Windows computer, you can reinstall entirely.
+If all else fails and you can't even reset your Windows computer, you can reinstall the OS entirely.
 You won't even need an activation number or any proof of purchase, either.
 Just make sure you have more than 4GB of space available, as that's how much space the file you'll download takes up.
 Here's how to reinstall Windows 10:

 1. Visit this page and click Download tool now.